 Redundancy advice for employers

-We are specialist employment law solicitors meaning we have dealt with a lot of redundancy situations.
+We are specialist employment law solicitors and have dealt with a lot of redundancy situations.
 This translates to cost savings for you as we can quickly determine how best to proceed.

 - We cover all the areas you will need.
 We help you to justify your decisions in a way most likely to avoid an employment law claim.

-- Experience builds a commercial awareness and knowledge in how to apply our skills successfully to get the job done.
+- Experience and knowledge in how to apply our skills successfully to get the job done.

 Fair reasons for redundancy

 A “fair reason” for an employee dismissal by reason of redundancy, is a reason that is wholly or mainly attributable to the business: